 The journey to your safari should be convenient as it forms an important part of your trip, and with Kenya’s location on the east coast of Africa, several options exist to get there.

 Flights connect in Europe, with some visitors choosing to break up their two international flights with a stop there or in bustling Dubai.
 Create a cultural and classic safari package by carefully choosing your stopover destination according to your interests.

 Extending to other parts of Africa is possible, with several scheduled flight connections.
 These can see you combine Kenya with gorilla trekking in Uganda or Rwanda, or the majestic Victoria Falls.

 Kenya is filled with wildlife wonder spread among national parks and game reserves of varying topography.
 With easy access from international destinations and nearby extensions, the destination is the perfect place to experience a classic safari, Swahili hospitality, and extend to nearby beach escapes.

 Learn more with our Kenya Safari Guide and explore sample safari itineraries for more inspiration in our Kenya Safaris & Tours.
-Whatever your safari dreams, you can explore more possibilities with How to Choose Your Safari Destination: Top 5 FAQs Answered before speaking with a Zicasso safari specialist who can help you find the right destination and experiences.
+Whatever your safari dreams, you can explore more possibilities with How to Choose a Safari Destination for Your Trip before speaking with a Zicasso safari specialist who can help you find the right destination and experiences.